The-Animonculory/Anvil/README.md

 ### Post Processing

-Anvil uses [Azurite Weathers II](https://www.nexusmods.com/skyrimspecialedition/mods/12125) for its weather mod and [Standard Lighting Templates](https://www.nexusmods.com/skyrimspecialedition/mods/66943) for lighting.
+Anvil uses [Azurite Weathers II](https://www.nexusmods.com/skyrimspecialedition/mods/12125) for its weather mod.

 [Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as the ENB and is enabled out of the box.